temilaj/mochi-1/README.md

 Under the research preview, Mochi 1 is a living and evolving checkpoint.
 There are a few known limitations.
 The initial release generates videos at 480p today.
 In some edge cases with extreme motion, minor warping and distortions can also occur.
 Mochi 1 is also optimized for photorealistic styles so does not perform well with animated content.
 We also anticipate that the community will fine-tune the model to suit various aesthetic preferences.

 ## Related Work
 - [ComfyUI-MochiWrapper](https://github.com/kijai/ComfyUI-MochiWrapper) adds ComfyUI support for Mochi.
-The integration of Pytorch's SDPA attention was taken from their repository.
+The integration of Pytorch's SDPA attention was based on their repository.
+- [ComfyUI-MochiEdit](https://github.com/logtd/ComfyUI-MochiEdit) adds ComfyUI nodes for video editing, such as object insertion and restyling.
 - [mochi-xdit](https://github.com/xdit-project/mochi-xdit) is a fork of this repository and improve the parallel inference speed with [xDiT](https://github.com/xdit-project/xdit).
+- [Modal script](contrib/modal/readme.md) for fine-tuning Mochi on Modal GPUs.

 ## BibTeX